How To Travel on a Budget

 7. Stay in dorms/hostels

-There are dorms for travelers and students in several countries and cities.
+There are dorms for travelers and students in several countries and cities, which really help a lot to travel on a budget.
 Dorms are large with bunk beds, and as such, are a cheap housing solution.
 If you stay in a dorm, your expenses will be reduced as you won’t pay for housing.

 8. Find work overseas